 There's no doubt that the gig economy is growing.
 About 11% of U.S. workers are full-time contractors, according to Nation1099.
 Freelancers are also on the rise.
 Popular freelancing platform Upwork's report that 57.3 million people in the U.S. freelance full time.

 And one of the reasons for this steady surge toward home-based employment?
 Parenting and child care, and the ability to make your own hours to accommodate for a growing family's always-hectic schedule.

 A few weeks ago, we discussed the availability of FSAs to freelancers.
 But there's an important distinction to be made between freelancers and contractors.
 Freelancers work for themselves, often doing work for various clients simultaneously.
 A contractor usually has a signed contract with one client to perform a specific role for a set period of time.

 If you're a contracted worker, chances are, you enjoy the freedom that comes along with working when you want, where you want, or even moving on when the work no longer interests you.

 Unfortunately, the IRS says that self-employed workers aren't eligible for FSAs.
 I know, that hurts a bit.
 If you have a spouse that's eligible for an FSA through their employer, they should consider opening one, since you and any dependent children are also eligible to use those funds.

 There are other options (especially if you have children)

 There's good news for those with children: If your spouse can give you access to an FSA, you can use your FSA to pay for approved over-the-counter medical items like contact lens solution, nasal spray, breast pumps and accessories, and even copays.
-Items containing an active medical ingredient like acne medication, sleep aids, and allergy medication are also eligible with a valid prescription.
+Items containing an active medical ingredient like acne medication, sleep aids, and allergy medication are also eligible.